-If you have any comments or suggestions please email dor_ledtobacco_rulemaking@state.co.us so your comments can be reviewed and placed in the record.
+If you have any comments or suggestions on the rules below please email dor_ledtobacco_rulemaking@state.co.us by the end of July 2022 so your comments can be reviewed and placed in the record.
 Thank you for your participation and input.